hexoul/aws-lambda-eth-proxy/README.md

 In addition, this project try porting web3 to Golang.

-Furthermore IPFS will be applied to overwhelm limited storage of blockchain.
+Furthermore it applied IPFS API here to overwhelm limited storage of blockchain.

 # Prerequisite
 1. Docker